Analysis of the limiting spectral distribution of large dimensional General information-plus-noise type matrices: Introduction

-We will presently prove that the convergence is actually weak, that is, $F$ is a probability distribution function, a fact omitted in Zhou and Bai et al \cite{zhou2022limiting}.
+Then we will state that the convergence is actually weak in Zhou et al. \cite{zhou2022limiting}.
 Let $U_n\Lambda_nU_n^*$ be the spectral decomposition of $C_n$.
 As mentioned previously, the quantity $g$ is the limit of

 where the $\lambda_i$ are the eigenvalues of $C_n$.
-We see that $g_n$ is the Stieltjes transform of a measure which places mass on the eigenvalues of $C_n$ with total mass $(1/n)\rtr T_n$.
-Therefore, as with $m(z)$, $g_n(z)$ is the Stieltjes transform of a finite measure on the nonnegative reals.
-Then necessarily, the limit $g(z)$, when it exists, is such that both $\Im g(z)$ and $\Im zg(z)$ are nonnegative.
+We observe that $g_n$ is the Stieltjes transform of a measure, one that assigns mass to the eigenvalues of $C_n$ with a cumulative mass of $(1/n)\mathrm{tr} T_n$.
+Consequently, similar to $m(z)$, $g_n(z)$ also constitutes the Stieltjes transform of a finite measure on the nonnegative real line.
+It necessarily follows that the limit $g(z)$, if it exists, ensures both $\Im g(z)$ and $\Im zg(z)$ remain nonnegative.

-It follows that, with $z=x+iv$, $v>0$, the absolute value of the imaginary part of the denominator of the integrand in both equations in \eqref{first} is greater than $v$, so that for fixed $x$ and all $v\ge v_0>0$ $z$ times the integrand in the first equation in \eqref{first} is bounded.
+It follows that, with $z=x+iv$, $v>0$, the absolute value of the imaginary part of the denominator of the integrand in both equations in \eqref{first} is greater than $v$, so that for fixed $x$ and all $v\ge v_0>0$, $z$ times the integrand in the first equation in \eqref{first} is bounded.
 For each $s,t$ as $v\uparrow\infty$ ($x$ fixed), $z$ times the integrand in the first equation of \eqref{first} converges to $-1$.
-Therefore, from the dominated convergence theorem we have $zm(z)\to -1$ as $v\uparrow\infty$, which implies the limiting $F$ is a probability distribution function, so that the convergence is weak.
+Therefore, from the dominated convergence theorem, we have $zm(z)\to -1$ as $v\uparrow\infty$.
+This implies that the limiting $F$ is a probability distribution function, so that the convergence is weak.

 We turn now to the aim of this paper, namely to investigate the limiting properties of the ensemble \eqref{bn}.
 It is clear that $C_n$ is of this form, so it seems $B_n$ is a more general ensemble.
 However, it is shown in the appendix that the results on $C_n$ can be used to show the limiting behavior of the ESD of the eigenvalues of $B_n$.
 Restricting $T_n$ to remain nonsingular, we can infer the limiting behavior.
 Indeed, write